-Revenue, from the sale of goods, is recognized when the significant risks and rewards of ownership have been substantially transferred to the buyer.
+Revenue, from the sale of goods, is recognized when the control over the products has been transferred.

 b) Services rendered

 Revenue from providing services is recognized when these services are rendered, or according to the degree of completion (or percentage of completion) of contracts.